Skip to main content

 • More Tests = More Stability

-We’ve added extensive Jest tests β€” the new codebase has 86% test coverage, ensuring a more stable and reliable experience.
+We’ve added extensive Jest tests (more than 500) β€” the new codebase has ~85% test coverage, ensuring a more stable and reliable experience.

 What about the frontend?

-The frontend remains unchanged in this release.
-Kubero's UI is still the same clean, intuitive interface you're familiar with from v2.
+The frontend has been slightly modernised, while keeping Kubero's UI as clean and simple as possible, with the intuitive interface you're familiar with from v2.
 This means:

 • No changes are required to your workflows or usage patterns.